No Me Doy por Vencido

-"No Me Doy por Vencido" (English: I Don't Give Up) is a Spanish language song performed by Puerto Rican-American singer-songwriter Luis Fonsi.
-It was released on June 9, 2008, for the promotional and charity compilation, AT&T Team USA Soundtrack (2008) and lead single from seventh studio album Palabras del Silencio (2008).
+"No Me Doy por Vencido" (transl.
+I Don't Give Up) is a Spanish language song performed by Puerto Rican-American singer-songwriter Luis Fonsi.
+It was released on June 2, 2008, for the promotional and charity compilation, AT&T Team USA Soundtrack (2008) and lead single from seventh studio album Palabras del Silencio (2008).
 The music video of the song was released on YouTube in August 2008.
-It is one of the singer's biggest hit to date, breaking into the Billboard Hot 100.
+It is one of Fonsi's biggest hits to date, breaking into the Billboard Hot 100 at number 92.

 Chart performance

 After making its debut during the summer of 2008, the song became a number one hit on the Hot Latin Tracks chart in September.
 As of 17 January 2009, the song was at the top for 17 of the latest 19 weeks (only to be interrupted for two weeks in November by Enrique Iglesias' "Lloro Por Ti").
 It would not only hold off "Lloro Por Ti" from the top spot, but it would hold off other hits such as "Te Regalo Amores" by R.K.M & Ken-Y, "Dame Tu Amor" by Alacranes Musical, and "Como Duele" by Ricardo Arjona.
 It was a big success in Spain where it peaked at number four and sold 50,000 copies.
 "No Me Doy por Vencido" was named the fourth best-performing Latin pop song of the decade ending 31 December 2009.
+In Latin America, the song enjoyed success, peaking at number one in Mexico, Panama and Venezuela; and reaching the top-ten in Chile, Colombia, Costa Rica and Guatemala.